PJCSpencer/JSONSceneKit/README.md

 </p>

 # About
-Lightweight Swift 4.0 framework used for creating SceneKit scenes using json.
-Uses <a href="https://developer.apple.com/videos/play/wwdc2015/408/" target="_blank">Swift POP</a> as a driving inspiration for the design and development.
+A lightweight Swift 4.0 framework used for creating SceneKit scenes with json.
+Uses <a href="https://developer.apple.com/videos/play/wwdc2015/408/" target="_blank">Swift POP</a> as part driving inspiration for the design and development.